ibm-cloud-docs/watsonx-code-assistant/wca-upgrade-java.md

       After your application is built and analyzed, the issues to fix or review are displayed.
 Depending on the issues to fix, the ability to fix them can be automated, assisted, or self-directed.
 These issues to review don't require a code change to migrate your code.
 However, they might need to be verified or tested.

       When you click **Build and analyze**, the application is built at its current Java source version so that it can be analyzed for Java upgrade issues.
-Make sure that the IDE has the Java developer kit of the Java source version configured so that the IDE can successfully build the application.
+Make sure to configure the IDE with the Java developer kit of the Java source version so that the IDE can successfully build the application.

 ## Fixing issues and reviewing additional information for your application
 {: #wca-upgrade-java-step-fix}